vy538/idea-generator/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/96c6f571-15ef-4cca-9b4e-9ce54f755992/deploy-status)](https://app.netlify.com/sites/idea-generator-vy538/deploys)

 This project is a responsive web application that generates random illustration ideas using a slot machine-like interface.
-It supports both English and Chinese languages and includes a gallery feature to showcase illustrations.
+It supports both English and Traditional Chinese languages and includes a gallery feature to showcase illustrations.
 This project was developed with assistance from Claude, an AI assistant created by Anthropic.

 ## Features

 - Generates random ideas for illustrations across five categories: adjective, character, location, verb, and other element
 - Animated slot machine spinning effect
-- Bilingual support (English and Chinese)
+- Bilingual support (English and Traditional Chinese)
 - Gallery page to showcase created illustrations
 - Enlarged view for gallery items with interactive overlay
 - Responsive design for desktop, tablet, and mobile devices